 Mainly intended for domestic use, the vessels can also participate in international missions as they are EU and Nato interoperable.
 The vessels can also be used for seabed surveying, underwater exploration, and identifying and defusing underwater explosives.

 The vessel features a monohull design, built from composite materials.
 Fibreglass is used for the hull, decks and bulkheads.
 The decks are further strengthened with balsa and carbon fibre materials for shock resistance against underwater explosions.
-The advanced materials used in the construction reduce the magnetic and acoustic signatures that could set off the mines.
+The advanced materials used in the construction reduce magnetic and acoustic signatures that could set off the mines.

 Mine countermeasures equipment

 The Katanpää Class vessels are equipped with advanced mine countermeasures systems enabling them to hunt, locate and destroy naval mines.
-The onboard remotely operated vehicles (ROV) include the Saab Double Eagle Mark II ROV and the Atlas Elektronik SeaFox I ROV.
+The on-board remotely operated vehicles (ROV) include the Saab Double Eagle Mark II ROV and the Atlas Elektronik SeaFox I ROV.

-The ship is also provided with Kongsberg HUGIN autonomous underwater vehicle (AUV) and Kongsberg REMUS 100 AUV systems.
+The ship is also provided with a Kongsberg HUGIN autonomous underwater vehicle (AUV) and Kongsberg REMUS 100 AUV systems.

 The HUGIN AUV has a multi-beam echo sounder (MBES) for gathering topographic information of the seabed.
-The REMUS 100 can collect sea floor data within 100m depth by using a side-scanning sonar.
+The REMUS 100 can collect sea floor data within 100m depth by using side-scanning sonar.
 The Double Eagle and SeaFox I ROVs are used to find and destroy naval mines.

 The Katanpää Class is mounted with a Bofors 40mm L/70 naval gun.
 It has a rate of fire of 300 rounds a minute.
 The gun’s firing is controlled by an Atlas Elektronik fire control system operated from either the battle command system or from the bridge.
 The ships are armed with depth charges for sinking hostile submarines.

-The Katanpää Class is powered by low-signature diesel-electric propulsion system integrating two MTU 8V-396-TE74 diesel engines.
+The Katanpää Class is powered by a low-signature diesel-electric propulsion system integrating two MTU 8V-396-TE74 diesel engines.
 Each engine driving a Voith Schneider propeller provides a power output of 1,000kW.
 The propulsion system provides a service speed of 13k and a maximum range of 1,500nmi.